Morriar/nit/lib/android/README.md

 # `android` - Android platform support and APIs

+> This module provides basic logging facilities, advanced logging can be
+> achieved by importing `android::log`.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine.